A seal showing the scales of justice and the text “Expert Witness.”

 How early in a case should I retain a financial expert witness?

-As early as possible—ideally at or before the discovery phase.
-An expert retained early can help shape document requests, identify financial records that support or undercut the damages theory, and flag issues before depositions lock in harmful testimony.
-Late retention compresses the expert’s work time and may limit the thoroughness of the report.
+As early as possible — ideally at or before the discovery phase.
+An expert retained early can help shape document requests, identify the financial records most critical to the damages theory, and assist with forensic accounting analysis before depositions begin.

 Can a financial expert witness be used in both state and federal court?